The Ultimate Guide on How To Prioritize Work

 2. Identifying and Segregating Tasks

-After creating a To-Do list, the next step would be to identify which tasks are urgent, Important or have parallel priorities.
-On your task management software dashboard, you will be able to see all your tasks, deadlines and the details that are associated with it.
+After creating a To-Do list, the next step would be to identify which tasks are urgent.
+On your task management software dashboard, you will be able to see all your tasks & deadlines and the details that are associated with it.
 This should provide you a good understanding of which tasks need more time and attention.
 Industry veterans suggest using an Eisenhower matrix to quickly tackle this process.

 According to this matrix, it is important to segregate urgent tasks from important ones.
 Urgent tasks include a quick corporate meeting, attending a phone call, or managing a discussion etc. whereas important tasks are those which have a long terms effect and contribute towards the long terms goal.